ghanshyam707/LinearSVC-with-DonorChoose/README.md

 <b> Conclusion after applying LR to all datasets </b><br>

-`SVC` have very low `recall` value with all the datasets.Not able to saparate Positive points from negative points.
+`SVC` have very low `recall` value with all the datasets.Not able to saparate Positive points from negative points.<br>
-This might be because `SVM` not able to converge to global minima on loss function because of slow convergance.
+This might be because `SVM` not able to converge to global minima on loss function because of slow convergance.<br>
-`RBF` kernel might work well on this dataset but cannot be applied because of large number of data points.
+`RBF` kernel might work well on this dataset but cannot be applied because of large number of data points.<br>

 ##### Credits : www.AppliedAICourse.com